metacpan/metacpan-cpan-extracted/distros/S/Socket-More/README.md

     use Socket::More qw<getifaddrs sockaddr_passive ...>;
 ```

-Simple list of all interfaces:
+Simple list of all network interfaces:

 ```perl
     #List basic interface information on all available interfaces